Neurotech-Davis/Neurotech-Wiki/src/past_projects/stressdetection.md

 # Approach to Stress Detection and Alleviation using EEG-Based BCI with Targeted Music Therapy

-_Developed by Prakhar Sinha, Maitri Khanna, Jordan Ogbu Felix, Anisha Patel, Avni Bafna, Brian Nguyen, Dat Mai, Heidi Sailor, Nabeha Barkatullah_
+_Developed by Anisha Patel, Avni Bafna, Brian Nguyen, Dat Mai, Heidi Sailor, Nabeha Barkatullah_

 The development of this BCI was slow and steady but it ultimately yielded an innovative and robust result.
 It was developed for the 2023 Neurotech California Conference.